 ENMD-2076 has previously demonstrated promising activity in a completed Phase 1 clinical trial in various types of solid tumors including ovarian, breast, liver, renal and sarcoma, as well as in leukemia, and multiple myeloma.

-The Phase 2 studies of patients with triple-negative breast cancer (TNBC) has completed accrual and the biomarker/genomic analysis is ongoing.
-The TNBC trial was expanded to include sites in China and is currently enrolling patients in China in a dose escalation cohort.
+The Phase 2 studies of patients with triple-negative breast cancer (TNBC) was expanded to include sites in China in a dose escalation cohort and is ongoing with enrollment completed.
+The biomarker/genomic analysis is ongoing.

 The Phase 2 studies of patients with advanced/metastatic soft tissue sarcoma (STS), and advanced ovarian clear cell carcinomas (OCCC) have completed accrual and the biomarker/genomic analysis is ongoing.
 The Company has discontinued further clinical investigation of ENMD-2076 in these two tumor types as a monotherapy.